seahorce-scidac/REMORA/Docs/sphinx_doc/Climatology.rst

 REMORA supports nudging to climatology both on the boundaries and in an interior sponge region.
 Nudging at the boundaries is discussed in :ref:`Boundary Conditions<sec:domainBCs>`.

 The climatology history and nudging coefficients are read from NetCDF files.
+The nudging coefficients are expected to be in units of 1/day, as in ROMS.

 Nudging for Tracers
 -------------------